narisaalleyne/weatherwise/README.md

-WeatherWise – Weather Dashboard (Phase 1)
+WeatherWise – Weather Dashboard (Phase 2)

-WeatherWise is a simple weather dashboard built with Next.js (App Router).
-This project is part of CPAN144 – Group Project (Phase 1) and focuses on project setup, routing, components, and UI structure before API integration.
+WeatherWise is a weather dashboard built with Next.js (App Router) that allows users to search for cities, view live weather data, and manage favourite cities.
+This project is part of CPAN144 – Group Project.

 Phase 1 Features

 ✔ Project Setup & Routing

 Next.js project initialized using the App Router.